-The BENP encourages proposals that will enable homeworking, co-working or provide new local employment opportunities, subject to the policies contained wihtin the BENP and SBCLP 2026 provided that:
+The BENP encourages proposals that will enable home working, co-working or provide new local employment opportunities, subject to the policies contained within the BENP and policies within the Development Plan provided that:

 - ◆ There are no harmful impacts on residential amenity through smell, dust, noise, pollution, increased traffic movements, transit of heavy good or other interference with the quiet enjoyment of residents; and - ◆ There are no harmful impacts on the natural and historic environment of the area or the built environment of the BENP area and proposals comply with other BENP policies; and - → There is no unacceptable traffic impact within the BENP area.
 Where any proposal could generate heavy goods traffic, they must demonstrate with the assistance of a Transport Statement that the proposal will not have an unacceptable traffic impact.